 When did Bishops first start?

-The business first started as Bannisters in 1921.
-Later in 1950 it changed to its current name of Bishops – no-one in the family wanted to carry on the business, however it is not clear where the new name came from.
+The business first started as Bannisters in 1921, then changed ownership several times from Burchett, to Alan Vaughan, then finally to its current name of Bishops.
+No-one in the family wanted to carry on the business, however it is not clear where the new name came from.